public-key-cryptography/public-key-editor/README.md

-	A public key Y is created by using a public parameter A to encrypt a private variable X. The sim- plest public key function is Y = A X. This is similar to private key encryption except that A is chosen to be a non-invertible public parameter instead of a secret message, and X is a one-time private key instead of a reusable key.
-Also, instead of A being encrypted by the private key X, the private key X is encrypted by the public parameter A. In public key cryptography the variables are reversed; the private key X is the plaintext or plaindata and the public key Y is the ciphertext, cipherdata or cipher.
+	A public key Y is created by using a public parameter A to encrypt a private variable X. The sim- plest public key function is Y = A X. This is similar to private key encryption except that A is a non-invertible public parameter instead of a secret message, and X is the secret message encrypt- ed by the public parameter A. In private key cryptography A would be a plaintext message encrypted by a secret key matrix X, but in public key cryptography X is the plaintext message encrypted by the public parameter A, and the public key Y is the ciphertext, cipherdata or cipher.
+Because the encryption key A is public, the security of public key cryptography is based entirely on the non- invertibility of the function instead of the secrecy of the private key.

 	A recipient who wants to receive encrypted messages computes the static public key Y = A X. A send- er who wants to send an encrypted message computes the one-time public key Y = A K if the private